Humphries-Lab/Lab-Manual/content/practical.md

-# Practical information: how the lab works day-to-day
+# Practical information: <br>how the lab works day-to-day

 How labs work evolves over time as they grow or shrink, as they change direction, or move institution.
 This is how we currently work: